nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-direct-edit.md

 ---
 title: Direct Edit
-description: 'Direct Edit enables you to edit any of your document content from their Summary tab even if they are not synchronized.'
+description: 'Direct Edit enables you to edit any of your document content even if they are not synchronized.'
 review:
     comment: ''
     date: '2021-05-06'